shrideio/shoebox/src/git/README.md

     - [x] A new user can be created and receives an email notification upon registration
     - [x] A new repository can be created

-    If the checks are passed Gogs is successfuly configured and ready for use.
+    If the checks are passed Gogs is successfully configured and ready for use.
 Otherwise, check the container logs (as mentioned [here](#docker-logs)) or Gogs logs at `$GOGS_ROOT/data/gogs/log`.